JoryKlaverstijn/LaMAS_G17/index.md

 ### Perceived role reduction

 Another related simplification that was introduced was the roles that each player assigns to itself and the other players (its perceived state of reality).
-Normally this would include all the roles that are in the game, but since this makes the amount of possible worlds in the kripke models explode into the millions, we decided to approach it from a different angle.
+Normally this would include all the roles that are in the game, but since this makes the amount of possible relations in the kripke models explode into the millions, we decided to approach it from a different angle.
 For the villagers it is sufficient to know if a person is a wolf or not, since they only care about removing wolves from the game.
 For the wolves it is important that they know who the villagers are, but also what type of villagers they are; they are more interested in removing some role types from the game earlier than other role types.
 These role types include the little girl and the seer.
 However, they only focus on the little girl since she is capable of revealing both of the wolves if she decides to peek.
 We decided to not include a perceived seer role since that came with more added complexity to the game.
-To sum up, there are two base roles that each player uses to determine the roles of other players, wolf or not wolf and little girl and not little girl.
-Combining these two options results in four possible combinations which the players used to determine the perceived roles of each player, with one of those being impossible (wolf and little girl).
+To sum up, there are two facts that each player uses to determine the roles of other players, "is wolf" and "is little girl".
+For a wolf the former is true, but the latter is false.
+For a little girl the former is false but the latter is true.
+For any other role, both facts are false.
+It is not possible for both facts to be true for a player.
+This means that there are 3 possible perceived roles for a player.

 ### Communication

 A third simplification that we introduced is the inability of each player to manually deduce the roles of another player through their actions.
 Any player in the game is only able to receive information on the role of another player by explicitly receiving that information through a public announcement.
-In the game players are able to share information by public announcement with their fellow players, with those announcements always being truthful, e.g. the players can not lie.
-If this were to happen in a real world game, players would be able to deduce the roles of other players by them sharing information that is known to be truthful.
-For example if a player would share that they know who another player is, then that player would either be the seer or the little girl.
-But this type of role deduction is not present in our version of the game.
+In the game players are also able to share information by public announcement with their fellow players, with those announcements always being truthful, e.g. the players can not lie.
+An anouncement is always a player revealing the role of another player (players cannot reveal their own role as this would make the game too simple for the villagers).

 ## Kripke Model Formalization